apache/spark/docs/configuration.md

   <td><code>spark.python.profile</code></td>
   <td>false</td>
   <td>
-    Enable profiling in Python worker, the profile result will show up by `rdd.show_profile()`, or it will show up before the driver exit.
-It also can be dumped into disk by `rdd.dump_profile(path)`.
+    Enable profiling in Python worker, the profile result will show up by `sc.show_profiles()`, or it will be showed up before the driver exiting.
+It also can be dumped into disk by `sc.dump_profiles(path)`.
+If some of the profile results had been showed up maually, they will not be showed up automatically before driver exiting.
   </td>
 </tr>
 <tr>
   <td><code>spark.python.profile.dump</code></td>
   <td>(none)</td>
   <td>
-    The directory which is used to dump the profile result.
-The results will be dumped as sepereted file for each RDD.
+    The directory which is used to dump the profile result before driver exiting.
+    The results will be dumped as separated file for each RDD.
 They can be loaded by ptats.Stats().
+If this is specified, the profile result will not be showed up automatically.
 </tr>
 <tr>
   <td><code>spark.python.worker.reuse</code></td>